ivan-hc/VLC-appimage/README.md

 ------------------------------------------------------------------------

 ### NOTE: from September 30, 2025, the "VLC with Plugins" build has been merged with the "Stable" build.
+See https://github.com/ivan-hc/VLC-appimage/pull/15

 **The "continuous-with-plugins" tag will no longer be updated.
 Please rely on the "[continuous](https://github.com/ivan-hc/VLC-appimage/releases/tag/continuous)" tag.**